rasumovsky/51_HggDM/README.md

 #### BRXSReader
  Reads tables of SM Higgs cross sections and branching ratios and provides an easy-to-use interface.

+#### DMCheckJobs
+ Checks to see whether the output files for a given program are available.
+It also assembles a list of failed jobs that can be prepared for resubmission.

 #### DMEvtSelect
  This class implements the cutflow and counters for the analysis.
 It can be